alaa-alchal/Portfolio/SQL/Deaths by cause Analysis over the years/README.md

 # Task:

 The 2 tables will be used to answer the questions below.
-I Microsoft PowerBi dashboard will also be built to answer all the questions as well.

 1. Which years had the highest mortality (number of total deaths)?
 What were the top three causes of deaths during that year?